Get Free Solar Panel Quotes

 Cons

-• Solar panel fencing is high maintenance compared to other materials such as wood, as panels require regular cleaning to keep their efficiency
+• High maintenance compared to other fence materials such as wood, as panels require regular cleaning to keep their efficiency

-• They can be expensive to purchase, install, and maintain in comparison to more common fencing options.
+• Can be expensive to purchase, install, and maintain in comparison to more common fencing options.
 This is especially true when in an agricultural setting

 • Locations with long winters, little sun, or shaded areas are unsuitable for these fences as sun exposure is necessary for their effectiveness